Key takeaways

 3. Prepare your dose

-If this is your first time using a new pen, check the Ozempic flow.
+If this is your first time using a new pen, check the Ozempic flow, as follows.
 Otherwise, proceed to the next step.

 Dial the dose selector to the flow check symbol.